 Standing committees and Town Officers for the Village of Arden are elected at the March Town Meeting.
 The election is conducted by secret ballot.
 All residents who are 18 years of age and who have resided in the Village of Arden for 6 months prior to the election are eligible to vote at the Town Meeting.
 Beginning in March 2012, absentee voting has been available for all residents of Arden who cannot vote in person for the following reasons:

 - the resident's business or occupation prevents him or her from voting at the Town Meeting.
 "Occupation" shall include care of a family member.

 - the resident will be out of town on election day.
 This includes military service, college, or vacation as examples.

 - the tenets or teachings of the resident's religion prevent participation in the election.

 - the resident has a physical disability – either temporary or permanent – which prevents the resident from voting at the Town Meeting.

-To obtain an absentee ballot, you must submit an Affidavit for Absentee Ballot to the Registration Committee.
+To obtain an absentee ballot, you must first apply for one by sending an Affidavit for Absentee Ballot to the Registration Committee.
 You can download the Affidavit for Absentee Ballot by clicking the link below or by contacting any member of the Registration Committee.
 Affidavits may be submitted any time after Jan 1 until 1 week before the election.
 Instructions and the deadline for submitting the Affidavit are included on the Affidavit itself.
 As soon as the ballot is printed (usually the first week in March), you will receive it and must return it either by mail or in person to the town office by 6 p.m. on the day of the election.